The War & Peace of a New Metaphysical Perception : Book 1

-The perception: Leibniz moves our perceptual understanding regarding the system being filled with both imperfection and perfection into that of being the system filled with imperfection and perfection being found elsewhere.
-As such, imperfection and perfection, with the help of Leibniz, now have a location within which they can be found.
-However, the understanding regarding the role of imperfection and perfection as well as the understanding regarding the interrelationship between imperfection and perfection not only remain in a state of confusion but even more disconcerting, the existence of such a interrelationship is not recognized as a significant aspect of the larger system.
+The perception: Kant moves our perceptual understanding regarding the system being filled with time and space into that of being the system filled with the void of time and space and time and space.
+As such, time and space, the void of time and space, passive observation, and active observation, with the help of Kant, now have a location within which they can be found.
+However, the understanding regarding the role of time and space, the void of time and space, passive observation, and active observation, as well as the understanding regarding the interrelationship between time and space, the void of time and space, passive observation, and active observation not only remain in a state of confusion but even more disconcerting, the existence of such an interrelationship is not recognized as a significant aspect of the larger system.

 It is this state of confusion which will be specifically addressed within this tractate.

 Part I: The Paradox of the unknowable